 Heart disease is a leading cause of death in women over the age of 50.
 Lack of sleep has been linked to an increased risk of heart disease, including high blood pressure, heart attack, and stroke.
 When we sleep, our body has a chance to repair and restore itself, and lack of sleep can disrupt this process.

-In addition, lack of sleep can cause an increase in the production of stress hormones, such as cortisol, which can contribute to inflammation in the body.
+In addition, lack of sleep can increase the production of stress hormones, such as cortisol, which can contribute to inflammation in the body.
 Inflammation, in turn, can damage the arteries’ walls, leading to plaque buildup and an increased risk of heart disease.

 Depression and Anxiety